Bell on 18-month recovery, YouTubing surgery and Euro 2022 hopes

 'Euro 2022 is a goal'

-Since making her senior debut at just 16, Bell was a regular for Northern Ireland right until the Covid-19 pandemic and her injury, winning 19 caps to date.
+Since making her senior debut at just 16, Bell was a regular for Northern Ireland until the Covid-19 pandemic and her injury, winning 19 caps to date.

 Her last outing in a green shirt was at the Pinitar Cup in 2020, which ended days before national lockdowns swept across Europe, and her subsequent injury meant she missed featuring in Northern Ireland's historic Euro 2022 qualification in April.